 In the final, our robots prepared a breakfast.
 Cosero opened a milk bottle, poured out the milk over the cereal bowl, and threw away the bottle into the trash bin.
 In the meanwhile, Dynamaid got the orange juice from the fridge.
 Cosero also could fetch a spoon, which had been placed in arbitrary position on a table by a jury member.
 Finally, the robot recognized a pointing gesture of a jury member showing the exit door.
 SmartBots (Ulm) came in second, b-it-bots (Sankt Augustin) reached third place.

-Challenge, Cosero recognized objects, interpreted pointing gestures and
+recognized objects, interpreted pointing gestures and tidied up the

 The robots had to show their skills in the Stage 1 tests Robot Inspection and Poster Session, Follow Me und Go Get It!.